Make best use of lockdown by shoring up your skills

 A source told the Association that a delegate from the course recently reported that the CoR training had led to action on their site that they know will have prevented a serious accident or potential fatality.

-CoR training is available online
+Taking the CoR training online

 For further information on Chain of Responsibility online courses, please contact the HRIA head office on (02) 9998 2255 or visit the website.